Terabit-Ethernet/Understanding-network-stack-overheads-SIGCOMM-2021/README.md

 ### Running Experiments

-Setup the two servers as sender and receiver respectively as outlined in [Section 2](#setup-servers).
 This section assumes that

+* you used the instructions in [Section 2](#setup-server) to setup the servers;
-* there is another secondary connection between the two serves through a **separate** NIC and receiver can be reached at the IP address `128.84.155.115` through that interface;
+* there is another secondary connection between the two servers through a **separate** NIC and receiver can be reached at the IP address `128.84.155.115` through that interface;
 * the IP address of the NIC to be profiled is set to be `192.168.10.114` for the sender, and `192.168.10.115` for the receiver, in accordance with [Section 2.5](#install-ofed-driver-mellanox-nic-and-configure-nics);
 * and that the name of the interface of the NIC to be profiled is `enp37s0f1`.

-Please make sure you change the command-lines below to reflect any differences between your setup and the assumptions.
+Please make sure you change the command-lines below to reflect any differences between your setup and the assumptions, refer to [Section 3](#running-an-experiment) on how to do that.
 All experiments must be run as `sudo`.

 ```
 sudo -s